tdda/tdda/tdda/man/tdda-diff.md

 This is the simplest form of the command.
 It will read a.csv and convert it to a data frame, using the default back end (Pandas).

+2. tdda diff a.csv b.csv --vertical

+Compare two CSV files, stacking left and right values vertically rather than side by side.
+Useful when there are many columns or long values.

+3. tdda diff before.parquet after.parquet --key Income,Expenditure

+Compare two Parquet files using a composite join key.
+The fields `Income` and `Expenditure` must form a primary key in both datasets.
+Rows are matched by key rather than by position.

+4. tdda diff actual.csv expected.csv --AE --bw

+Compare two CSV files using `A:` and `E:` as markers for actual and expected, with monochrome bold highlighting instead of colour.

+5. tdda diff foo.csv: bar.csv:

+Compare two CSV files, asking TDDA to find associated metadata files for each using naming conventions (e.g. `@.serial` or `foo-metadata.json` in the same directory).

+6. tdda diff foo.csv bar.txt:money.serial

+Compare `foo.csv` (loaded with default settings) against `bar.txt`, using `money.serial` as the metadata file describing its format.

+7. tdda diff a.parquet b.csv --loose --dps 3

+Compare a Parquet file against a CSV file with loose type matching and floating-point values compared to 3 decimal places.